 A family emergency and communications plan will help family members know what to do during an emergency if they are separated from each other.
-Planning ahead and communicating about emergency exits, safe meeting places and evacuation routes can help to ensure that families remain safe and can locate each other in an emergency.
+Planning ahead and communicating about emergency exits, safe meeting places, and evacuation routes can help to ensure that families remain safe and can locate each other in an emergency.

 Family, Home and Business Preparedness

 Have a plan and make an emergency kit for yourself, your family, and/or your pets.
-It is best to be prepared a minimum of 72 hours.
+It is best to be prepared for a minimum of 72 hours.
 The following information helps you to prepare your family emergency kits for yourself, your family and your pets.
 There is information for businesses too: